cheind/sdftoolbox/README.md

 # sdf-surfacenets

-This repository provides a vectorized Python implementation of dual methods for the problem of isosurface extraction from signed distance fields (SDF).
+This repository provides vectorized Python implementations of dual methods for the problem of isosurface extraction from signed distance fields (SDF).

-Primal methods generate vertices for each edge crossing the surface boundary, while dual methods generate one vertex per voxel.
-Dual methods generally lead to simpler algorithms and many modern methods are based on the dual approach.
+While primal methods generate vertices for each edge crossing the surface boundary, dual methods generate one vertex per voxel.
+Dual methods generally lead to simpler algorithms and many modern methods are based on a dual approach.

 <div align="center">
 <img src="doc/surfacenets.svg">